-The Company follows the reporting requirements of GAAP, which require that resources be classified for reporting purposes based on the existence or absence of donor-imposed restrictions.
+For reporting purposes, the Company classifies resources based on the existence or absence of donor-imposed restrictions.
 This is accomplished by classification of fund balances into two classes of net assets: without donor restrictions and with donor restrictions.
 Descriptions of the two net asset categories and the types of transactions affecting each category follow: